syncfusion-content/blazor-docs/blazor/getting-started/blazor-webassembly-dotnet-cli.md

 ## Install Syncfusion Blazor Calendars and Theme NuGet in the App

-Here's an example of how to add `Calendars` Component in the application using the following command in the command prompt (Windows) or terminal (Linux and macOS) to install a [Syncfusion.Blazor.Calendars](https://www.nuget.org/packages/Syncfusion.Blazor.Calendars/) and [Syncfusion.Blazor.Themes](https://www.nuget.org/packages/Syncfusion.Blazor.Themes/) NuGet package.
+Here's an example of how to add **Blazor Calendar** component in the application using the following command in the command prompt (Windows) or terminal (Linux and macOS) to install a [Syncfusion.Blazor.Calendars](https://www.nuget.org/packages/Syncfusion.Blazor.Calendars/) and [Syncfusion.Blazor.Themes](https://www.nuget.org/packages/Syncfusion.Blazor.Themes/) NuGet package.
 See [Install and manage packages using the dotnet CLI](https://learn.microsoft.com/en-us/nuget/consume-packages/install-use-packages-dotnet-cli) topics for more details.
-Alternatively, you can utilize the following package manager command to achieve the same.

 {% tabs %}
 {% highlight c# tabtitle=".NET CLI" %}